WeShap: Weak Supervision Source Evaluation with Shapley Values: Conclusions

 \section{Conclusions}

 In our study, we propose WeShap values as an innovative method for assessing and refining Programmatic Weak Supervision (PWS) sources.
 We demonstrate notable computational efficiency and versatility across various datasets and PWS configurations.
-This metric not only enriches comprehension of the PWS pipeline but also facilitates precise adjustments to enhance labeling accuracy, thus amplifying model training efficacy.
-Our results unveil an average accuracy enhancement of 4.8 points compared to conventional methods, highlighting the pivotal contribution of WeShap values in the progression of machine learning models.
+Our results unveil an average downstream model accuracy enhancement of 5.0 points compared to conventional methods, highlighting the pivotal contribution of WeShap values in the progression of machine learning models.